6941 W. Archer Ave. Chicago, IL 60638

 If you know what to do in a dental emergency, you can protect your oral health.
 Although it may be hard, you need to stay calm.
 Remaining calm is the first step in handling any emergency.
 Take a deep breath and assess the situation.

-What is Not a Dental Emergency?
+What isn’t a Dental Emergency?

 Minor Toothache